 A desktop license allows you to download a font and install it on your computer and use it in any desktop application that contains a font menu, such as Word or Photoshop.
 You may create and print documents using the font and use it in static images.
-The price of a desktop license depends upon two important factors–the number of styles licensed, and the number of computer workstations the fonts will be installed on.
+The price of a desktop license depends upon two important factors–the number of styles licensed, and the number of users the fonts will be distributed to.
 When you purchase a desktop font license, the font will be provided to you in OpenType (OTF) format.

 A web license allows you to use the font on your website as live text via the standard @font-face CSS rule.
 We offer two types of web licenses: hosted and self-hosted.
 With a hosted license, you reference a CSS resource link in the body of your HTML and we serve the fonts to your site from our content-delivery network.
 With a self-hosted license, you download the web font files from Type Network and host them on your servers.
 Our 30-day free trial gives you access to our hosted service.